February 18th, 2014

 - Maintenance: A Harvard Joint Center for Housing Studies report from a few years back showed that for every dollar spent on maintaining your home, you would increase the value of the home by two dollars.
 That’s not a bad investment in any book.
 But what do you need to do?
 And how much should you do?

-- Repair: I started my business as a handyman repair business, so we’ve seen what breaks and what survives.
+- Repair: This business started as a handyman repair business, so we’ve seen what breaks and what survives.
 Having some simple repair skills to hold your breakdown until a professional can come in and fix it properly can save you a ton of aggravation and money.

 - Project Control: For those people interested in taking on a larger home improvement project, making sure you understand both the rhythm of the project and how to help the pros excel is essential to a successful completion.